eduardo-moro/eduardo-moro/README.md

 <h5>
-I am a backend developer, passionate about technology, and bad at League of legends
+I am a fullstack developer, passionate about pedagogy, developer by accident, developing a platform that will change education.

 </h5>